vfmd/vfmd-spec/specification.md

         _auto-link url_.
      3. The output shall have a link with the link url set as _auto-link url_ and the link text content also set as _auto-link url_.
-        For HTML output, the link url and the link text should be [attribute-value-escaped].
+        For HTML output, the link url should be [URL-escaped] and the link text should be [html-text-escaped].
      4. The [consumed-character-count] is set to the length of the _auto-link tag_